 The most important information that you might need can be found below, including a list of Mass times and times when the Sacrament of Confession is available.

-We will continue to broadcast daily Masses live at 10am and 1pm after our cathedral opens, for those who cannot attend Mass physically, but of course physical presence is vital for the celebration of the sacraments.
-Those who are unable to access a livestream should consider making use of the Dial-a-Mass initiative by calling 0141 473 4869.
+We will continue to broadcast daily Masses live at 10am and 1pm for those who cannot attend Mass physically, but of course physical presence is vital for the celebration of the sacraments.
+Those who are unable to access a livestreamed Mass should consider making use of the Phone Mass initiative by calling 0141 473 4869; this is a freephone number.

 Livestream at St Mirin’s Cathedral